 What was the Sequence of Events leading up to Bosworth (Aug 1485)?

-In 1485 Richard remained in London, where his Queen, Anne, died in March.
-He left for the last time in mid-May when he headed to Nottingham where he stayed until mid-August.
-This was close to the centre of England from where he could reach anywhere in a few days.
-Past invasions such as those of Henry IV and Edward IV had arrived on the east coast; Tudor’s 1483 invasion had headed for Dorset, Margaret of Anjou for Devon in 1471: it was the invader’s choice and the defender’s guess.
-This time Henry opted for the coast of Wales landing at Milford Haven on 7 August.
+In 1485 Richard remained in London, where his Queen died in March.
+He left for the last time in mid-May heading to Nottingham where he stayed until mid-August.
+An invasion was threatened and Nottingham was close to the centre of England from where he could reach any part of the country at a few days’ notice.
+Past invasions such as those of Henry IV and Edward IV had arrived on the east coast; Tudor’s 1483 invasion had headed for Dorset, and, in 1471, Margaret of Anjou’s for Devon: it was the invader’s choice and the defender’s guess.
+This time Henry Tudor opted for the coast of Wales landing at Milford Haven on 7 August.

 Why was Henry Tudor a Claimant to the English Throne?